 We are proud to present the finalists for the 2019 Hero of Hope Patient Award!
-If you are not familiar with the nominees, read their profiles by clicking on their names, and cast a vote for your hero by Thursday, October 31, 2019.
+If you are not familiar with the nominees, read their profiles by clicking on their names.

 What is a hero?
 My definition is someone who stares the enemy, cancer, down with fierce determination to conquer, and rises above the ashes and transforms them into something extraordinarily beautiful.
 As an oncology nurse I have had the opportunity to care for many beautiful and courageous heroes.
 But 1 stands out and shines.
 Her name is Kirsten Arbon, a wife and a mother of 3.
 At 20 weeks pregnant she was diagnosed with stage III breast cancer.
 She endured weeks of neoadjuvant chemotherapy while carrying her son.
 After chemotherapy was completed, she gave birth to a beautiful healthy baby boy lovingly nicknamed “Thor” for his enduring strength through chemotherapy with his mommy.
 Shortly thereafter, she continued down the care path, had surgery, weeks of radiation therapy followed by weeks of additional chemotherapy, and started on Herceptin.
 One year later, nearly to the date of her diagnosis, she went into cardiac arrest.
 I thought we had lost her.
 But, true to her inner strength she came back to us and fought through her recovery.
 There were many dark and difficult days.
 Yet, through it all she continued to fight and emerged a hero to so many around her.